 Few things make homeowners and real estate investors’ collective hearts flutter harder than when the Bank of Canada (or the Federal Reserve Board for Americans) announces a lower overnight rate which invariably leads to lower mortgage rates.

-Low mortgage rates are like Facebook invites to government sponsored mortgage burning parties, or Instagram filters that instantly turns every “For Sale” sign into a “Sold” sign.
+Low mortgage rates are like Facebook invites to government-sponsored mortgage-burning parties, or Instagram filters that instantly turn every “For Sale” sign into a “Sold” sign.

 Pardon my half-hearted attempt at writing social media puns that flop.